dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ## Test the app locally

+The sample app includes a frontend Blazor app that communicates with a Minimal API project.
+The API project is used to provide _fake_ weather data to the frontend.
+The frontend app is configured to use service discovery to connect to the API project.
+The API project is configured to use output caching with Redis.
 The sample app is now ready for testing.
 You want to verify the following conditions:

 - Weather data is retrieved from the API project using service discovery and displayed on the weather page.
 - Subsequent requests are handled via the output caching configured by the .NET Aspire Redis integration.